neovim/neovim.github.io/_posts/2014-07-04-july-newsletter.md

 > your code is still under the old Vim license.
 It won't become part of Apache 2.0
 > *unless* you sign the CLA.

+### Client-side RPC

+@tarruda finished [his implementation][client-pr] that provides a `channel_send_call` function that allows code to be ran in other scripting engines such as Python, Ruby, and more.

+As @tarruda notes, the code runs in another process, blocks until the client responds, has a 3 second timeout and has a call stack limit of 20.

+### Various Fixes and Improvements

+@tarruda opened [a pull request][various-pr] that proposed various fixes and improvements to some of his past work.
+The changes targeted the jobs API, streams API and lastly the events API.
+All of these past features were discussed in last month's newsletter.

+These changes included the ability to send large amounts of data through streams, added code for [msgpack][various-msgpack] parsing failures, and an ability to lock onto a set of event sources.

 ### Compiling under Windows

 The ability to build Neovim on Windows has been popular and a [target for